aguinada/susobyexample/# Household ROSTER**.md

 You can also check its PDF version [here](/pdf/SSBE-HouseholdROSTER.pdf)

-## Questionnaire exceutiolist and roster during execution
+## List and roster during execution

-In our design **hhmembers** object is List type field and **RMEMBERS** roster type linked to hhmembers list.
+In the questionnaire design **hhmembers** object is List type field and **RMEMBERS** roster type linked to hhmembers list.

-When executing the questionnaire, as the user enters the names of the household members, the **hhmembers** object in memory obtains its values.
-Note that this object has two columns, the **Item1** column stores a identifying number automatically assigned to each member and the **item2** column stores the text entered by the interviewer.

 This screen is used by SuSo to capture household members names and populate hhmembers list object in memory.

 ![](ht/../images/E1.suso.hhmemebers.jpg)

+When executing the questionnaire, as the user enters the names of the household members, the **hhmembers** object in memory gets its values.
+Note that this object has two columns, the **Item1** column stores a identifying number automatically assigned to each member and the **Item2** column stores the text entered by the interviewer.

 Here the result of interviewer data input.
-The member name and identifier stored in object **hhmembers**.
+The member names and identifiers stored in object **hhmembers**.

 ![](ht/../images/E1.mem.hhmembers.jpg)